mohanson/pxsol/doc/content/tx_serialize.md

 assert pxsol.core.compact_u16_encode(132) == bytearray([0x84, 0x01])
 ```

-For values greater than 16383, 3 bytes are needed.
+- For values greater than 16383, 3 bytes are needed.
 The continuation bits of the first two bytes are set to 1, storing the lower 14 bits.
-The third byte’s continuation bit is set to 0, storing the remaining portion.
+The third byte's continuation bit is set to 0, storing the remaining portion.

 Q: What is the encoding of the value 65535 (binary 11111111 11111111)?